-Construction is expected to see some of the highest employment growth between 2018 and 2028.
+Construction is expected to see some of the highest employment growth between 2018 and 2028, according to the CDLE.
 Over that decade, employment in this industry could grow by almost 29 percent.
-That could mean over 50,000 additional construction jobs, including almost 32,000 jobs for specialty trade contractors like HVAC techs and more than 6,600 jobs for people in the heavy and civil engineering trades.3
+That could mean over 50,000 additional construction jobs, including almost 32,000 jobs for specialty trade contractors like HVAC techs and more than 6,600 jobs for people in the heavy and civil engineering trades.

 As a result, there might be no better time to explore the training options offered by trade schools in Colorado.
 The potential opportunities are simply too extensive to ignore.

 Colorado has established a great reputation as a place to do business.
 That's especially true for the regional corridor of the state that stretches from Fort Collins to Denver to Colorado Springs along the eastern edge of the Rocky Mountains.
 And it includes other fast-growing Front Range cities such as Aurora, Littleton, Wheat Ridge, Castle Rock, and Fountain.